|

 intense drama of the beginning.

-Now we come to the fourth principle
+we come to the fourth principle — a key component

-— a key component of good story making, which is dictated
+of good story making, which is dictated by the moviegoing

-4. As part
+4.

-qualities to help defeat the villain.
+the Bonding Character's qualities to help defeat the

-In the case of Ghost,
+the case of Ghost, the Villain is a co-worker

-the Villain is a co-worker of Sam's named Carl Bruner,
+of Sam's named Carl Bruner, and Sam determines that,

-out his plans, he will be able to expose Carl as the
+by using Oda-Mae to carry out his plans, he will be

-thief and murderer he is.
+able to expose Carl as the thief and murderer he is.

-"tracks" the progress of the Hero/Bonding Character
+a movie, the audience "tracks" the progress of the

-relationship and yearns for the Hero to "get together"
+the Hero to "get together" with the Bonding Character

-with the Bonding Character in some way.
+in some way.

 When you are writing your screenplay, you need to